María José Urrutia

 María José Urrutia Sánchez (born 17 December 1993) is a Chilean footballer who plays as a forward for Colo-Colo and the Chile women's national team.

 International career

 Urrutia represented Chile at the 2010 FIFA U-17 Women's World Cup.

+She represented Chile at the 2023 Pan American Games, where Chile won the silver medal.
+She performed as goalkeeper in the gold medal match due to the fact that there were no goalkeepers in the squad.

 Personal life

-Urrutia has a daughter, whom she gave birth in 2014.
+Urrutia has a daughter, whom she gave birth to in 2014.

+She got civil union with the also footballer Maryorie Hernández on 15 May 2023.
+Hernández got pregnant with twins in 2025.